-Consultation is key to ensuring audit quality.

-While we have formal protocols about mandatory consultation, in the pursuit of quality, we regularly consult more than the minimum requirement.
-For example, our engagement teams routinely speak with experts in areas such as taxation, risk, valuation, actuarial and other specialities as well as individuals within our Methodology and Risk Management Core group.
+Consultation is key to maintaining high audit quality.
+We have formal protocols about mandatory consultation, in the pursuit of quality.
+For example, our engagement teams consult with appropriate groups in areas such as taxation, risk, valuation, actuarial and other specialities as well as individuals within our Methodology and Risk Management Core group.